aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/resize-image-in-word-document/_index.md

 {{% alert color="primary" %}}

-See more details in the ["Working with Images"](/words/net/working-with-images/) documentation section.
+See more details in the [Working with Images](/words/net/working-with-images/) documentation section.

 {{% /alert %}}